aglorenz/Download-Repository-Utility/README.md

 ![DRU Screenshot](https://user-images.githubusercontent.com/27447653/198150984-a841f3f6-fcb3-4beb-8f78-99d9a03e15fa.png)

 As instructors at a software development boot camp, we download up to 70 GitHub student repositories a day.
 The process to download a repository and open the assignment folder is monotonous and takes about 20 mouse clicks.
 In a fast paced environment with frequent interruptions, it's easy to lose your place in this process and have to repeat steps.
 As a fan of efficient work flow, I was inspired to create Download Repository Utility (DRU).
-Once up and runnning, DRU only takes 4 or 5 mouse clicks to download and open the student's assignment folder for instructor review.
+Once up and runnning, DRU only takes 2 or 3 mouse clicks to download a repo and open the student's assignment folder to begin code review.
+Just past the URL and press Enter!

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others